ablazko/ablazko.github.io/_posts/2016-04-24-futsalmania-app.md

 <img src="/posts-img/2016-04-24-futsalmania-app-img2.png" alt="duel-screenshot" width="630" heigth="480">

-And now, once the app are fully running I can play around with all the data available.
-Share some analysis with my friends and just have fun about it!
+And now, once the app are fully running I can play around with all the data available, share some analysis with my friends and just have fun about it!

 You can play around with this app in <a href="https://sapp.shinyapps.io/futsalmania" target="_blank">FUTSAL MANIA</a>.
 I intend to keep it updated regarding the new games from now on.
 And also want to implement some new features and analysis.